-Legislative Compliance Policy Consistent with its Code of Conduct, AGL is committed to the highest standards of integrity, fairness and ethical conduct, including full compliance with all relevant legal obligations.
-There is no circumstance under which it is acceptable for AGL or a person associated with AGL to knowingly or deliberately not comply with the law or to act unethically in the course of performing or advancing AGL's business.
-Behaviour of this kind will lead to disciplinary measures that may include dismissal.
+Legislative Compliance Policy

+Consistent with its Code of Conduct,

+AGL is committed to the highest

+standards of integrity, fairness and ethical

+conduct, including full compliance with

+all relevant legal obligations.
+There is no

+circumstance under which it is acceptable

+for AGL or a person associated with AGL

+to knowingly or deliberately not comply

+with the law or to act unethically in the

+course of performing or advancing AGL's

+business.
+Behaviour of this kind will

+lead to disciplinary measures that may

+include dismissal.

-which sets out responsibilities for compliance with AGL's various legislative obligations.
+AGL has a Legislative Compliance Policy, which sets out responsibilities for compliance with AGL's various legislative obligations.
 This Policy was reviewed and amended during the financial year.
 The Policy is published on AGL's website.